 Yesterday, I published articles on two of my ancestors.
 In honor of their service, I thought I would write a brief military biography of each of the rest of my veteran ancestors.
 Continue reading

 My 3rd great grandfather George W TAGUE was born in Indiana on about 2 August 1831 to Jacob TAGUE and Mary MARTINDALE.
 I have found six probable siblings, all of them sisters.
-George married Emaline Eliza “Emily” BROOKS on 24 … Continue reading